sowjanyacv/sowjanya-portfolio/content/sections/about/about.md

 Who is Sowjanya?
 Does she even exist outside of this website?
 Certainly.
 I assure you that I'm a fully functioning Homosapien (sort of).
 I'm a front-end developer whose love for coding started after failing my first computer science test in grade 11.

-Fast forwarding a bit, I graduated with Bachelor's Degree in Information Science and Engineering from New Horizon College of Engineering.
-I was placed in a Japanese company called Notespace Inc, where I currently work.
+Fast-forwarding a bit, I graduated with Bachelor's Degree in Information Science and Engineering from New Horizon College of Engineering and travelled to Tokyo to work in company called Notespace Inc..

 My main focus these days is honing the skills I already possess, creating efficient and clean websites, and enhancing user experience and functionality.